wasmCloud/wasmcloud.com/old/content/english/blog/example_creating_webassembly_actor_in_go_with_tinygo.md

 ---
-title : "Building Portable, Scalable Components with TinyGo and wasmCloud" image : "images/tinygo-logo.png"
+title: "Building Portable, Scalable Components with TinyGo and wasmCloud"
+image: "images/tinygo-logo.png"
 date: 2022-06-01T9:00:00-04:00
 author: "Kevin Hoffman"
 author_profile: "https://www.linkedin.com/in/%F0%9F%A6%80-kevin-hoffman-9252669/"
-description : "A walkthrough of creating a TinyGo wasmCloud actor"
+description: "A walkthrough of creating a TinyGo wasmCloud actor"
-categories: ["tinygo", "webassembly", "wasmcloud", "go", "example"] draft : false
+categories: ["tinygo", "webassembly", "wasmcloud", "go", "example"]
+draft: false
 ---

 <u>[TinyGo](https://tinygo.org)</u> is _"a Go compiler for small places"_.
 It is a language designed specifically to work on embedded systems and WebAssembly.
 If you squint hard enough, you can almost imagine that WebAssembly is a form of embedded system (it's embedded in a host runtime).